Wang-Jia-yu-cloud/data-analytics-portfolio/hr-employee-churn-analysis/README.md

 ![Churn Rate by Salary and Department](churn_rate.png)

 Employees with low salaries show a 20.5% attrition rate, compared with 4.8% for high-salary employees.
-A Chi-square test confirms this relationship is statistically significant (χ² = 175.21, p < 0.001).
-Department differences are relatively small, with attrition rates ranging from 12% to 19% across departments.
+A Chi-square test confirms that salary level and attrition are significantly associated (χ² = 175.21, p < 0.001).

+Department differences are relatively small, with attrition ranging from 12%–19% across departments.

 ---

-### Overwork without recognition increases attrition risk
+### Overwork without promotion increases attrition risk

 ![Promotion vs Monthly Hours](promotion_vs_hours.png)

-Employees working 250+ monthly hours without a promotion in the past five years show the highest departure rates.
-This suggests that unrecognized overwork is a major driver of turnover.
+Employees working 250+ monthly hours without a promotion in the past five years show the highest departure rates, suggesting that unrecognized overwork contributes to turnover.

 ---

-### XGBoost is the best performing model
+### XGBoost provides the strongest predictive performance

 | Model | Precision | Recall | F1 | Accuracy | AUC |
 |-------|-----------|--------|----|----------|-----|